We’re a nation of dog lovers, but the damage they can do to our lawns (and garden in general) can be extensive.

 This will dilute any Nitrogen in the soil and also put moisture into those patches prior to sowing new grass seed.

-Step 3: Prick the Area With a Garden Fork
+Step 3: Spike the Area With a Garden Fork

 You don’t need to go deep, just a centimetre or two.